mozmeao/agile-task-force/how-we-work/firefox-acquisition-NA.md

 ## Approval Process

 *We discuss what's on the Trello board during two Sprint Planning sessions (one that's ~1.5 hours and one that's 1 hour)*
-* *The person who added the story talks about what they were thinking. *
+* *The person who added the story talks about what they were thinking.*
 * *To facilitate conversation, audience, benefit, and business value are included.
-In addition we talk to about how the work ladders to the KRs and the expected impact*
+In addition we talk to about how the work ladders to the KRs and what the expected impact is.*
 * *Based on that conversation we decide whether to add it to the next sprint*

 ## Backlog